Counseling Services and Other Assistance

 Asian International Students Support Group

-The Asian International Students Support Group is brought to you by Counseling and Mental Health Services, and provides safe space for Asian international students to come to share their experiences and concerns, find support, and learn skills and strategies to help them manage in a time of uncertainty and change.
+The Asian International Students Support Group is brought to you by Counseling and Mental Health Services (CAMHS), and provides a safe space for Asian students of all ethnicities to come to share their experiences and concerns, find support, and learn skills and strategies to help them manage in a time of uncertainty and change.

-Please contact Wenhui Yang, LMHC for more information.
+Please contact Wenhui Yang, LMHC with your Harvard ID number for more information and to obtain the Zoom link.

 The Vivian Allen International Student Emergency Funds